 There’s no getting away from the fact that French lenders have tightened their mortgage eligibility criteria in recent years, but they’re still willing to lend to UK buyers, especially if they can prove that they have a sound financial profile.

-Rates are at historic lows, starting at just 2.05 per cent for a 10-year fixed rate, 2.20 per cent for a variable rate over 10 years, and 2.5 per cent for a 15-year fixed rate.
+Rates have been at historic lows over the last year and even though they have started to rise gently in 2017, they remain extremely competitive.
 Fixed rates over periods of up to 20 years are popular as it means there are no nasty rate rises over the lifetime of the mortgage.
 And the best rates are not limited to those with the biggest deposits.
 Many of these deals are available for mortgages of up to 80 or 85 per cent loan-to-value.

 Should I raise the finance from my UK property or by taking out a French mortgage?

 If you have sufficient equity in your UK property, you can certainly choose to take out an additional or new mortgage to buy your overseas property.
-But you should still seek legal advice and ensure that independent checks are carried out on the property.
+But you should still seek legal advice as you would be taking a charge and therefore a risk on your UK home.

 Should I go directly to a bank to get the mortgage?